 Cucumber spaghetti is easy to make and you can spiralize them the night before.

-Today I’m sharing my latest favorite lunch – Super Easy Sesame Cucumber Noodles.
-It’s kinda a PF Chang’s Copycat only with spiralized cucumber instead of cut into chunks.
+Today I’m sharing my latest favorite lunch—Easy Sesame Cucumber Noodles.
+It’s kind of a PF Chang’s Copycat with spiralized cucumber instead of cut into chunks.

 This recipe is so easy, I can hardly call it a recipe.
 With that said, I’ve been eating it every day for lunch the past 2 weeks just because of its ease.

 Can I use a different sauce on my cucumber pasta?

 You could also switch the cucumber noodles up with zoodles if that’s what you have an abundance of.

 How do I make cucumber noodles or cucumber spaghetti?